Use your PIARC access.> Create an account> Forgot your password?

 One often over-looked issue is that the earlier within the safety management process, or project development process, the greater the potential to make a cost-effective improvement in safety outcomes.
 This is best demonstrated in the planning and development phase.
 In many countries road safety practitioners have historically relied upon road safety audit to determine safety issues in planning and development stages of design.
 In more recent times, tools to assist in embedding safety into design at the earliest stages have been developed.
 Importantly, some of these are aimed at practitioners who are not from a safety background in an attempt to include safety considerations into decision-making.
 These tools can be either quantitative in approach (such as tools that are based on crash prediction models) or qualitative.
 One of the most widely applied quantitative models is the US Interactive Highway Safety Design Model (IHSDM).
 This includes several modules, some of which can be used at the project development stage (AASHTO, 2010).
 It should be noted that this tool is generally applied to existing roads in the US, as very few new roads are built.
-Further information on IHSDM can be found in Box 9.10 and in Proactive Identification.
+Further information on IHSDM can be found in United State's case study below and in Proactive Identification.

 The Strategic Tool for Assessment of Road Safety (STARS), developed in Australia, relies on checklists to help identify negative safety outcomes (Jurewicz, 2009).
 This approach provides a risk value to each of the checklist questions, and ultimately an overall safety rating for the planned project.
 Checklists are available for different stages of development, including regional or structure plans, master plans, sub-division or neighbourhood plans, arterial corridors, and new/commercial developments.
 Example road safety planning issues at the regional level include: